-or distinct stages of melanosome maturation.
+SLC45A2 and OCA2 function at distinct stages of melanosome maturation.
+The similar function of SLC45A2 and OCA2 in neutralizing organellar pH led us to ask whether these transporters function at the same or distinct stages of melanosome maturation.
 We first used dIFM to compare the distribution of HA-SLC45A2 and HA-OCA2 to melanosomes labeled by the mature melanosome marker TYRP1 in transiently transfected melan-Ink4a cells.
-HA-SLC45A2 and TYRP1 were largely present in the same compartments (86.58 $\pm$ 1.25% of HA-SLC45A2 in TYRP1-containing structures and 89.17 $\pm$ 1.32% of TYRP1 in HA-SLC45A2-containing structures; Figure 4, a and e), and the fluorescence signal intensity within positive compartments was highly correlated (Figure 4c).
-By contrast, although TYRP1 and OCA2 each primarily localize to subsets of pigment granules (Vijayasaradhi et al., 1991, 1995; Raposo et al., 2001; Sitaram et al., 2009, 2012), they label only partially overlapping populations (58.57 $\pm\,4.87\%$ of HA-OCA2 in TYRP1-containing compartments and 48.66 $\pm$ 5.32% of TYRP1 in OCA2-containing compartments; Figure 4, b and e).
+HA-SLC45A2 and TYRP1 were largely present in the same compartments (86.58 \pm 1.25% of HA-SLC45A2 in TYRP1- containing structures, and 89.17 ± 1.32% of TYRP1 in HA-SLC45A2-containing structures; Figure 4a, e), and the fluorescence signal intensity within positive compartments was highly correlated (Figure 4c).
+By contrast, although TYRP1 and OCA2 each primarily localize to subsets of pigment granules (Raposo et al., 2001; Sitaram et al., 2012; Sitaram et al., 2009; Vijayasaradhi et al., 1991; Vijayasaradhi et al., 1995), they label only partially overlapping populations (58.57 ± 4.87% of HA-OCA2 in TYRP1-containing compartments, and 48.66 ± 5.32% of TYRP1 in OCA2-containing compartments; Figure 4b, e).
 Moreover, within those overlapping compartments, the fluorescence signal intensities of HA-OCA2 and TYRP1 over background correlated substantially less well than those of HA-SLC45A2 and TYRP1 (Figure 4d).
 These data suggest that OCA2 and SLC45A2 are enriched in melanosomes of distinct maturation stages, with SLC45A2 present in largely the same subset of mature melanosomes as TYRP1, while OCA2 occupies a partially different subset of melanosomes.

 The distinct localization patterns for OCA2 and SLC45A2 suggest that they might regulate the lumenal pH and pigmentation of melanosomes at different maturation stages.
 We therefore tested for potential differences in melanosome pigmentation in melan-uw cells and immortalized melan-p1 melanocytes from OCA2-deficient pink-eyed dilute mice.
 Electron microscopy can be used to define four stages of melanosome maturation based on morphology and content of melanin pigments (Seiji et al., 1963).
 Stages I and II lack pigment, but are distinguished by the presence of disorganized intralumenal fibers (stage I) or well-organized fibrils in parallel intralumenal sheets (stage II).
 Stage III is defined by the appearance of pigment on the fibrils and stage IV by pigment throughout the organelle.
-Electron microscopy analyses showed that relative to either WT melan-Ink4a or rescued melan-uw cells stably expressing HA-SLC45A2 (melanuw:HA-SLC45A2), both melan-uw and melan-p1 cells harbored melanosomes of similar size and number, but with more stage III melanosomes and fewer stage IV melanosomes (Figure 5, a-e).
-However, only melanp1 cells contained significantly more stage I/II melanosomes than the CTRLs (Figure 5e).
-Moreover, although we could not quantify it, the amount of pigment on the fibrils in stage III melanosomes in melan-p1 cells consistently appeared to be lower than in melan-uw cells (Figure 5, b vs. c).
-Accordingly, quantitative melanin content assays showed that while both melan-uw and melan-p1 had dramatically lower melanin content than melan-Ink4a or melan-uw:HA-SLC45A2 cells, the melanin content of melan-p1 cells was significantly lower than that of melan-uw (Figure 5f).
+Electron microscopy analyses showed that relative to either WT melan-Ink4a or "rescued" melan-uw cells stably expressing HA-SLC45A2 (melan-uw:HA-SLC45A2), both melan-uw and melan-p1 cells harbored melanosomes of similar size and number, but with more stage III melanosomes and fewer stage IV melanosomes (Figure 5a-e).
+However, only melan-p1 cells contained significantly more stage I/II melanosomes than the controls (Figure 5e).
+Moreover, although we could not quantify it, the amount of pigment on the fibrils in stage III melanosomes in melan-p1 cells consistently appeared to be lower than in melan-uw cells (Figure 5, panels b vs. c).
+Accordingly, quantitative melanin content assays showed that while both melan-uw and melan-p1 had dramatically lower melanin content than melan-Ink4a or melanuw:HA-SLC45A2 cells, the melanin content of melan-p1 cells was significantly lower than that of melan-uw (Figure 5f).
 These data indicate that loss of SLC45A2 results in a milder phenotype than loss of OCA2.
-Taken together, with the data showing that SLC45A2 and OCA2 are found on different subsets of melanosomes (Figure 4), the most likely scenario is that OCA2 is required at an earlier stage of melanization than SLC45A2 during melanosome maturation.
+Taken together with the data showing that SLC45A2 and OCA2 are found on different subsets of melanosomes (Figure 4), the most likely scenario is that OCA2 is required at an earlier stage of melanization than SLC45A2 during melanosome maturation.

-OCA2 overexpression partially compensates for loss of SLC45A2 expression
+OCA2 overexpression partially compensates for loss of SLC45A2 expression.